Welcome to Sudden Death: Filming

 Welcome to Sudden Death was shot in Winnipeg and Selkirk, Manitoba, Canada.
 Principal photography was scheduled to begin on 6 August and wrap up on 4 September 2019.
 Cinematography was handled by Canadian Mark Irwin, who earlier in his career lensed another film in the same genre, Passenger 57.

-The film used Winnipeg's Bell MTS Place as stand-in for Phoenix's fictional Odyssey Center.
+The film used Winnipeg's Bell MTS Place as a stand-in for Phoenix's fictional Odyssey Center.
 Some backgrounds hint at the film's actual shooting location, such as a food stand named the Aviators' Grill—after the Winnipeg Jets—and selling poutine, a traditional Canadian dish that is seldom offered in basketball arenas of the Southwestern United States.

 The production relied on local talent for its basketball sequences.
 Fort Richmond's Dan Becker, a former NCAA player with the Colorado Buffaloes, appears as the New York Knights' head coach and helped stage the on-court action.
 He previously served as an actor and consultant for the ESPN college basketball drama A Season on the Brink: The Bobby Knight Story, which was also shot in Winnipeg.